leangen/graphql-spqr/README.md

 [![Semver](http://img.shields.io/SemVer/2.0.0.png)](http://semver.org/spec/v2.0.0.html)

 ## NOTICE
-Project has been on a temporary hiatus.
+This project is on a temporary hiatus.
 I hope to resume it shortly.
 In doing so, I must first assess the current state.
-I have removed access to issues for the time being to get a chance to clean them up and prevent people from abusing the issues to ask for new releases.
-I'll re-enable the issues ASAP.
+I have removed the access to issues for the time being to get a chance to clean them up and prevent people from abusing the issues to ask for new releases.
+I'll restore the access as soon as I can.
 Sorry for the inconvenience, and thanks for your patience.

    * [Intro](#intro)
    * [Known issues](#known-issues)